lswzzz/awesome-Gentools/README.md

 # Awesome-Gentools ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

 >A curated list of Awesome generative tools for art,music, titles, ideas and more.
-The purpose of generative tools is to aid humans in creating things faster, efficiently and eliminate laziness
+The purpose of generative tools is to aid humans in creating things faster, efficiently and promote productive laziness

 ### Contents